Extensibl-Media/extensibl-astro/src/content/services/02-dev-for-startups.md

     desktop: https://res.cloudinary.com/dpoanqywm/image/upload/v1697158640/annie-spratt-MChSQHxGZrQ-unsplash_1_uttohe.jpg
   steps:
     - title: Unlimited Revisions
       description: We offer unlimited development and design services.
 Submit as many tasks as you need and we will handle them all, one by one from the queue.
+All packages include unlimite requests and revisions, so we keep working until we deliver the perfect results.
     - title: Predictable Pricing
       description: We value transparency when it comes to paying for services.
 That's why we offer pricing that is always transparent for all of our customers.
+For less than half the price of hiring a flaky freelancer or senior designer or developer, you gain access to a dedicated designer or developer that works as a part of your own team.
     - title: No Strings Attached
       description: We won't bother you with complicated contracts, hidden fees or any nasty surprises.
 Just a flexible plan that covers all your needs.
+Upgrade, downgrade, or cancel any time, no strings attached.
     - title: Professional Quality
       description: We are a team of experienced developers and designers.
 Leave stress out of the equation and get nothing but the best for your business.
+We never stop until you are 100% satisfied with our results.
     - title: Fast Turnaround
       description: Don't lose time searching for an agency or a freelancer.
 Skip the unneeded back-and-forth and get your requests completed much faster instead.
+Our customer portal is built with you in mind, and it's simplicity in creating requests and providing feedback helps propel our process forward.
+We are a part of your team, and will stop at nothing to deliver quality results.
     - title: Scalability
       description: Scale up or down depending on your needs.
 You won't get that from a traditional agency or a full time hire.
+We offer a wide range of packages from website design and development to complete software development for your next app idea or MVP.
+We scale to fit the current state of your growth and stage of your business.
 ---